 Not so fast, according to Paulak.

-"WiMax does not have a clear picture," Paulak said, conceding that WiMax had a lot
+"WiMax does not have a clear picture," Paulak said, conceding that WiMax had a lot of promise, but there are still several issues to be addressed.

 For instance, it still conflicts with some analog TV signals, and the massive infrastructure needed to make WiMax work will need to be built by someone.
 "Currently, companies are too busy buying each other to make the financial commitment that WiMax would require," Paulak said.